6 mins. read

 Gaining weight as an adult

-Evidence shows that the more weight people gain as adults, particularly around the menopause, the higher the risk of postmenopausal breast cancer.
+Evidence shows that the more weight women gain as adults, particularly around the menopause, the higher the risk of postmenopausal breast cancer.
 You can reduce your risk by maintaining a healthy weight.

 Not breastfeeding when you have a baby

-Because women do not have periods while they breastfeed, their lifetime exposure to certain hormones changes, which is thought to impact cancer risk.
-Breastfeeding your children slightly reduces your risk of breast cancer.
+Because women generally don’t have periods while they breastfeed, their lifetime exposure to certain hormones changes, which is thought to impact breast cancer risk.
+Whilst this impact is not as great as alcohol and weight, if you are able to breastfeed your children this may help to reduce the risk.

 What is the role of breast cancer screening?